Skip to main content

 If you are on a Mac, you have the option of managing multiple terraform versions using homebrew.
 You can follow the instructions published in our blog post Installing Multiple Versions of Terraform with Homebrew to setup Homebrew to manage multiple versions of terraform, which you can then use brew switch to switch between them.

-If you are on any Unix based system, you have the option of relying on tfenv. tfenv is a tool inspired by rbenv to provide a CLI for managing multiple versions of terraform.
-Once you have it installed, tfenv will manage the binaries in your home directory and create symlinks that allow it to invoke the currently selected Terraform version.
+If you are on any Unix based system, you have the option of relying on mise. mise is a tool used to provide a CLI for managing multiple versions of terraform (and many other software packages).
+Once you have it installed, mise will manage the binaries in your home directory and create symlinks that allow it to invoke the currently selected Terraform version.

-For example, here is an example of using tfenv to install and manage both TF11 and TF12:
+For example, here is an example of using mise to install and manage both TF11 and TF12:

 First, you need to install the versions that you wish to use: